 Digital advertising can seem like a daunting task but once you get started it soon becomes second nature.
 Just be specific in your approaches and make sure to have a very clear idea of who you want to be targeting.
 Use the right platforms in relation to your target audience, be knowledgeable about them so that you can be precise in your targeting and, be specific in the content you produce so that it resonates and connects with the target audience.

 The world of independent schools has changed and the academic landscape is now a highly competitive industry.
 Independent schools can no longer rely solely on the prestige of their institution, league tables or word of mouth to secure a constant flow of admissions.
 Today your prospective students and parents live in a digital age and you will need to embrace technology if you want to keep your admissions high and stay in the minds of the right people.
 After ensuring you have a well presented and smooth working website, video is the next marketing tool you should set your sights on.
-Here are 5 ways that video can be used to increase admissions to your school.

 A video on your homepage can be incredibly powerful for independent schools where your website acts as your shop window.
 In fact, a survey by Unbounce found that video on your landing page can increase conversion rates by 80%.
 This video holds all the information and knowledge that a prospective parent or pupil will need.
 It eliminates the time your prospect has to spend searching for information and engages them instantly with creative and meaningful content.
 In a matter of minutes, not only do they know everything they need to know about your school but they also form an emotional connection.
 They have begun to imagine what it will be like to be a pupil at your school or as a parent what it will be like to send their child there.
 This connection is hard to achieve through just text and pictures.
 It’s an instant way to stand out from other schools and demonstrate your unique selling point.
 When creating this video you should ensure it is concise, polished and easy to digest.